10xyou/10xyou/README.md

 ---

 ## ⚡ Fun Fact
-I enjoy working on side projects like **That provide a service and have an impact on peoples day to day life. ** 🛠️.
+I enjoy working on side projects like **That provide a service and have an impact on peoples day to day life.** 🛠️.
-Outside coding, I’m into **LEGO Speed Champions** 🏎️ and creative design projects.
+Outside coding, I’m into **LEGO Speed Champions** 🏎️, **Harry Potter** and creative design projects.

 ---